sourcegraph/handbook/content/people-ops/leaving.md

 If, after thoughtful deliberation, we decide to remove you from the team, then your manager and a representative from [People Ops](index.md) will meet with you over video chat (we are an all remote team) as soon as possible to tell you that today is your last day.
 The decision will be final and it will be based on the feedback that has already been delivered to you, so we will not discuss or rehash the reasons.
 We will offer you a generous amount of money so that you don't have to worry about paying bills as you look for your next job if and when you accept an agreement to not take legal action (and other standard departure terms) because we would rather give money to you and your family than to lawyers.

-Hiring managers please see [here](https://docs.google.com/document/d/1pFoQY5VKAM8H-Q69Xc_SIXU_oNUiuHowwSnn2oPZqwA/edit?ts=5e99ea90) for additional information on teammate departures.
+Hiring managers please see [here](https://docs.google.com/document/d/1pFoQY5VKAM8H-Q69Xc_SIXU_oNUiuHowwSnn2oPZqwA/edit?ts=5e99ea90) for additional information on teammate departures, and please see our [announcements page](../communication/announcements.md) for information on how to notify the company.